Posts Tagged ‘easter’

 We had made a reservation at the Uffiziand we were there at our appointed hour of 13:15 (they use a twenty-four hour clock everywhere).
 I think we managed to see what we wanted to see: “Birth of Venus” by Botticelli and a painting by pontevecchiojewlryLeonardo di Vinci.
 The copy of the statue of “David” by Michelangelo in the public square was good enough, rather than face more lines to see the original.

 We headed to the Ponte Vecchio (“old bridge”) which is covered with jewelry stores!
 We consumed more gelato, tried cannoli, and had a waffle sandwich (fudge sauce, gelato and whipped cream) that was to die for.
-Hey, Italy isn’t only about wine and pasta!
+Hey, rolex replica Italy isn’t only about wine and pasta!
 We got back to the train, and shared a copy of USA Today while we bounced back home after an amazing day.

 Easter Sunday Organ In Montalcino